 Coal mining - the problems

 Open-cut mining now threatens the Baal Bone-Long Swamp section of the Gardens of Stone Stage 2 reserve proposal (GoS2) with progressive destruction.
-The area’s biodiversity and most if its unique scenic features are largely intact despite some subsidence impacts from underground mining.
+The area’s biodiversity and most of its unique scenic features are largely intact despite subsidence impacts from underground mining.
 The large areas now threatened are mostly on the lower slopes of Permian sediments, where the coal is accessible to opencut methods.
 This is also where the richer forests and Endangered Ecological Communities grow, and where most of the threatened species live.

-The Planning Assessment Commission held a public hearing into the proposed Coalpac open-cut mining proposal that would generate enough waste rock to almost fill Sydney Harbour.
+In 2012 the Planning Assessment Commission held a public hearing into the proposed Coalpac open-cut mining proposal that would generate enough waste rock to almost fill Sydney Harbour.
 The alternative to mining is a magnificent conservation reserve.
 This part of the Gardens of Stone State Conservation Area alone would protect at least 135 species of vertebrate wildlife, more than 20 threatened species, three Endangered Ecological Communities, superb forest and woodlands and masses of wondrously scenic pagodas.
 It will also provide sustainable and valuable benefits to public recreation and the local economy for centuries.